-The court's review of its pilot project shows that implementing mandatory electronic filing in all civil cases has resulted in clear cost savings for the court.
-The court reported that it realized significant savings by eliminating staff time spent entering data into the case management system, screening documents to determine if they needed expedited or special handling, scanning and filing documents, and processing mail.
+The court's review of its pilot project evidences that implementing mandatory electronic filing in all civil cases has resulted in clear cost savings for the court.
+The court reported that it realized significant savings through staffing reductions by eliminating staff time spent entering data into the case management system, screening documents to determine if they needed expedited or special handling, scanning and filing documents, and processing mail.
 Additional savings were gained by streamlining document review.